History of the Clinic

 Our aim is to help, advise, educate, heal and give hope.
 Our goal is to provide a holistic medical care welfare support for our patients and their families.

-To promote and provide comprehensive preventative and curative health and welfare services in response to the changing needs of our community.
+To promote and provide comprehensive health and social services in response to the needs of our community.

 - Quality health care